Rubyworks Records: Formation

 Rubyworks was formed by Niall Muckian in Dublin in 2001.
 Muckian was initially working with Damien Rice, helping him with the formation of his solo career when he saw Rodrigo y Gabriela supporting him at Vicar Street in Dublin.
 He decided he wanted to work with them.
 Rubyworks released re-Foc in September 2002, and continues to manage Rodrigo y Gabrela to this day.

-Over the course of the last fourteen years, Rubyworks has released albums with Irish artists like Hothouse Flowers, Sinead O’Connor, Mary Coughlan and Moving Hearts.
+Over the course of the last fourteen years, Rubyworks has released albums with Irish artists like Hothouse Flowers, Sinéad O'Connor, Mary Coughlan and Moving Hearts.
 In more recent times the label, which also includes offshoot imprints Model Citizen, Ark Recordings and Gotta Run, has developed a new generation of Irish talent including Hozier, in partnership with Columbia Records in North America and Australia and Island / Universal for the rest of the world, Ryan Sheridan (in partnership by Universal Music Germany), O.R.B.
 (The Original Rudeboys), The Minutes and Funeral Suits.